hathix/cs50-section/handouts/week3.md

 ### The hardest parts of this pset

 * Getting your letter-rotating algorithm right.
 Work out the math on paper before you start coding.
-* All the little things: validating input, making sure your `for` loops don't miss any letters, etc.
+* All the little things: validating input, making sure you don't miss anything in your `for` loops, etc.

+## Loops

 ## Arrays

 ## Strings

-## Loops

 ## Command-line arguments